5.3. GPU and CUDA Boundaries

 sanitizer and parity harnesses: the CUDA suite compares native kernels, stubs, finite-difference gradients, deterministic replay, and model-level examples.

-FFI agreement.
+specs and FFI agreement.

 The boundary can be read family by family: